Lao stated: “Confucius said: ‘Since I was never appointed to high public office I mastered the arts.’” (1) (2) (3)

 The Grand Steward asked Zigong: “Your master’s a true sage, isn’t he?
-He’s skilled in so many things.”
-Zigong replied: “Heaven indeed made him a sage, but he also happens to have many different skills.”
+How come he’s mastered so many menial skills?”
+Zigong replied: “Heaven indeed made him a sage, but it also gave him many different talents.”
 When he heard of this, Confucius said: “What does the Grand Steward know about me?
-In my youth I was poor, so I had to learn a number of menial skills.
-Does a leader usually have so many different skills?
+In my youth I was poor, so I had to learn lots of different menial skills.
+Is it necessary for a leader to master so many menial skills?
 I don’t think so.”

 There’s no better preparation for adult life than a part-time or temporary job waiting tables, flipping burgers, valeting cars, doing construction, or working on a production line.
 You can learn far more in few months from that about how the world really works than studying two years for an MBA in a fancy college.
 It’s only though practical experience that you can understand the challenges of working with other people from diverse backgrounds, dealing with prickly customers, and meeting seemingly impossible deadlines.
 Continue reading Leadership lessons from Confucius: real world experience

 Tai Bo (泰伯), which literally means Great Uncle, was the eldest son of King Wen of Zhou (周文王), the founding father of the Zhou dynasty (周朝).